by Matt Slick

-There are five basic interpretations to this section of scripture in reference to water.
+There are five basic interpretations of this section of scripture in reference to water.

 - The water refers to the natural birth.